Minnesota / Texas Adoption Research Project

 In collaboration with Thomas May and an interdisciplinary research team from across the United States, we are making the case that adopted persons share a "health disparity," namely, the lack of information about their genetic background and family medical history.
 Here is a link to the paper presented by Prof. May at the 2018 Rudd conference, explaining the project's progress to date and future aspirations.

 The Contemporary Adoptive Families Study (Rachel Farr, Principal Investigator) is a longitudinal study of adoptive families headed by lesbian, gay, and heterosexual couples, all of whom had completed an infant adoption from a private agency in the United States.
 Wave 2 of the project was conceptualized and carried out in the Rudd Lab while Dr. Farr was a post-doc with Dr. Grotevant and Research Assistant Professor at UMass Amherst.
-Her work is now continuing at the University of Kentucky, where she is an Assistant Professor of Psychology.
+Her work is now continuing at the University of Kentucky, where she is an Associate Professor of Psychology.

 This survey (Jennifer McDermott, Principal Investigator) explores experiences of Massachusetts families with the aim of informing local providers as to what services are most valued and what services are most needed among kinship, foster, and adoptive families.